Performance, in the broadest terms, makes up part of many subjects and degree courses:

 Providing all students with equivalent rather than identical opportunities to demonstrate their learning and competences through the medium of a performance can be very difficult.
 It is worth reflecting on how you can address this in the design and management of the assessment.

 Assessing originality can be complicated as Pickford & Brown (2006) note, “it can be problematic to differentiate between homage and plagiarism”.
 Specific guidelines on plagiarism in the context of the type of performance that is being assessed will have to be provided to students.
-(Click here for further guidance on plagiarism.)
+(Click here for further guidance on academic integrity.)

 Student and staff experience